 So… What do I recommend?

-While there are many high quality brands of prenatal supplements available for women who are pregnant or planning to conceive, I recommend Designs for Health Prenatal Pro Essential Packets because this supplement is truly evidence based for what women need prior to conception and during pregnancy, postpartum and nursing, it comes in an easy packet that includes the additional minerals and fish oil that most pregnant women need, plus it includes…
+While there are many high quality brands of prenatal supplements available for women who are pregnant or planning to conceive, I recommend Seeking Health Prenatal because this supplement is truly evidence based for what women need prior to conception and during pregnancy, postpartum and nursing.

-- 50 mg of vitamin B6 to prevent maternal side effects like nausea.
+- Vitamin B6 to prevent maternal side effects like nausea.

-- Folate and B12 in their natural forms, which are better absorbed without leaving residue in the maternal and cord blood circulation.
+- Folate and B12 in their methylated forms, which are better absorbed without leaving residue in the maternal and cord blood circulation.

 - Calcium and magnesium for mother and baby’s bone health, but in heart-healthy ratios.